sutgeorge/MobilePedalPi/README.md

 - [ ] Read about Hifiberry DAC+ADC soundcard
 - [ ] Read about Kotlin Jetpack Compose
 - [ ] Read about other Raspberry Pi guitar pedal projects with Hifiberry
-- [ ] Read about Bluetooth modules for Raspberry Pi
 - [ ] Read about Kotlin Android Bluetooth connectivity
 - [ ] Watch some Kotlin Android tutorials
 - [ ] Create UML diagrams for the app structure